appanp/supply-chain-fundas/supply_chain_terminology.md

 **Packer**: It is a person who packs the products that are in a specific fulfillment order.

 **Pallet**: A platform designed to be loaded with packages and moved by a forklift or AMRs depending on the load to be carried.
-For more info, refer to [this link](https://www.inboundlogistics.com/articles/pallets-backbone-of-the-warehouse).
+For more info, refer to [this link](https://www.inboundlogistics.com/articles/pallets-backbone-of-the-warehouse) and [three types of pallets](https://hwppallets.com/news/3-different-types-pallets.aspx).

 **Pallet Jack**: A type of material handling equipment that combines pallets horizontally but has no lifting capability.
 A pallet jack is the most basic form of forklift and is intended to move pallets in a warehouse or trailer.
 Pallet jacks are some of the most essential tools found in warehouses and are used for transporting small loads for short distances.
 Typically, both manual and powered pallet jacks are used for loading and unloading of trucks while riding electric pallet jacks can be used for horizontal transport through warehouses.
 For more info, refer to [this link](https://www.raymondcorp.com/information/frequently-asked-questions/what-is-a-pallet-jack).